maroskukan/rhcsa/README.md

 ## Managing software

+As an administrator, knowing how to effectively manage software in Linux is crucial.
+This skill involves installing, updating, and removing packages.

+Why is it essential?
+Firstly, it grants access to a vast range of open-source software, enhancing functionality to meet specific requirements.
+Regularly updating packages safeguards against vulnerabilities and boosts system performance.

+Managing software also optimizes resources, removes unnecessary components, and enables efficient troubleshooting.

+In this article, we are going to take a look at how manage software in Red Hat Enterprise Linux using practical examples.

 ### System registration

 In Red Hat Enterprise Linux, system registration is the process of associating a specific system with a Red Hat account and subscription.
 It is important because it enables the system to receive software updates, security patches that are provided through the Red Hat Content Delivery Network.